Best Of17 min read

 Cons:

-• Minimum 3-user requirement is a real limitation for solo founders or two-person teams
+• 3-user minimum rules out solo founders or two-person teams

-• Less sales-specific depth — no built-in calling, limited email sequences
+• Not as sales-specific — no built-in calling, limited email sequences

-• Can get cluttered and confusing without disciplined setup from day one
+• Can get cluttered without disciplined setup from the start

 5. Freshsales — Best for Startups That Want AI Features Without the Enterprise Price Tag